 top of page

-Free Food Fridge ("Freedge")
+Free Food Fridge ("Freedge") and Pantry

 About

 In Fall 2024, Anabel’s collaborated with the Basic Needs Coalition, Food Recovery Network, Cornell Progressives, and Dilmun Hill Student Farm to launch a free food fridge (a “Freedge”) in Anabel Taylor Hall Room 120.
 The Freedge stocks excess food from campus cafes and leftover food from campus events to prevent it from being wasted.
 In Fall 2024 alone, the Freedge provided over 800 meals to those who needed them.
+The Anabel's team then added a Free Food Pantry right next to the Freedge in Fall 2025.

 FAQs

-Where is the Freedge?
+Where is the Freedge and Free Food Pantry?

 The Freedge is located on the first floor of Anabel Taylor Hall, Room 120.

-Who donates food to the Freedge?
+Who donates food to these resources?

 Donations come from on-campus cafes and generous members of the Cornell community.

-Who can take food from the Freedge?
+Who can take food from the Freedge and Free Food Pantry?

 What foods can I donate?